sparrowcode/AlertKit/Readme.md

     <img src="https://github.com/ivanvorobei/SPAlert/blob/master/Assets/Readme/Miniature%20-%20Error.svg" width="80">
 </p>

+Also I can propose extra pack with 15 presets for all my donators.
+You can become [here](https://www.patreon.com/ivanvorobei).

 ## Quick Start

 For best experience, I recommend call alerts by `SPAlert`.
 These functions are updated regularly and show as Apple way.
 I focus on presets: